sadiul-hakim/SpringCheetSheat/README.md

     3. Annotation configuration creates object in camelCase .Example : You have Bean Student.
 You will get object like  `(Student)context.getBean("student")`
     4. Add @Value Annotation on top of fields to pass value
     5. To pass name of another Bean user `#{}` spring Expression language
-3. Auto Wiring(Works with only Objects.uses setter injection method)
+3. Auto Wiring(Works with only Objects)
     1. XML
         1. `autowire` attribute values(no,byName,byType,constructor,autodetect(Depricated))
     2. Annotation
+        1. Both Annotation and xml file
             1. Add @AutoWiried on (Variable/constructor/setter)
             2. You still need to configure Bean in xml(or somewhere else) file without passing dependency using `<bean/>`
-        3. auto wiring injects dependencies matching types (byType)
+            3. auto wiring injects dependencies matching types (byType).uses setter injection method.
             4. Using @Qualifier you pass the dependency name.(If you have multiple dependency Bean configured with different name)
+        2. Java file configuration and Annotation
+            1. Annotate Bean wih @Component Annotation
+            2. Add @AutoWiried and @Qualifier Annotation on field
+            3. Add @ComponentScan annotation to specify base package in java config file

 4. Using Only Annotation(No more xml files But needs java file)`Better Option use this option.simple steps`
     1. In this method you do not need any xml file.You just need to follow these steps